 Typically, this is manifests itself as:

-- Developers using Authzed to build and test a permissions model and subsequently integrating permissions into their application using provided client libraries.
+- Developers using Authzed to build and test a permissions systems and subsequently integrating permissions into their application using provided client libraries.

 - Software Operators using Authzed to understand the real-time performance of production applications.

 - Security Teams auditing their applications using Authzed for security and compliance.

 Authzed can be used in a variety of ways, but the typical use case is as follows: